MrGrasss/TeleBlitz-BestTelebot/README.md

       For the message part use shiller.json.

     - Comments Shiller: Same as shiller but comments on discussions instead.
 Choose between copy or forwarding.

+    - Pre-joined Group Advertiser: Same as the groupadvertiser but instead of using full fetch or groups.txt it gathers all groups that the clients are already a part of and starts advertising in them with the same forward delays in groupadvertiser/config.json.
+Uses all_groups_forwarded_delay_minutes, seconds_between_all_clients and seconds_between_failed

 ## Suggestions / Feedback

 I'm open to any suggestions / feedback!

 For questions, you can always contact me on telegram: https://t.me/MrGrassss